YoungJeansKR/Llama2-Ko-Chatbot/README.md

 We didn't fine-tune the Korean language and added translators to the inputs and outputs respectively.
 This performed much better than fine-tune the Korean language.

-You will receive a client_id and client_secret key, which you will need to enter into the code.
+You should receive a client_id and client_secret key, which you will need to enter into the code.

 Input: Papago